 Take Out Processed Carbohydrates:

 This is a super simple step that makes a huge difference.
 Eliminating processed carbohydrates is going to help you balance your blood sugar, leave room for nutrient-dense carbohydrates, and ultimately eat fewer calories per serving.
 Examples of processed carbohydrates include bread, crackers, chips, granola bars, cereals, some protein/meal replacement bars and even candy.
 These foods taste great, but they don’t offer many nutrients, and they do spike your blood sugar.
 In essence you are spiking your blood sugar with little vitamins, minerals, protein and fiber.
 Your body doesn’t need these spikes without nutrients.
 It only increases your appetite because you blood sugar drops, and your body never got the nutrients it was looking for.
 By simply eliminating this processed food group, you can leave room for healthy carbohydrates that will nourish your body and baby if you are breastfeeding.
-Let’s get into what some of those replacements consist of.

 Focus on Healthy, Whole-Food Carbohydrates: